- 1 The jeliw (singular jeli) are professional musicians, traditionists and orators who belong to a sp (...)

 9My interest in the mutually constitutive relationship between practices of imagining and new forms of sociality is inspired by and simultaneously departs from Habermas’s account of the bourgeois public in eighteenth century Europe (Habermas 1989).
 According to Habermas, the latter was constituted by the printed word and its discursive deliberation, and based on shared normative understandings and consensus-oriented argumentation.
 As Anderson (1983) argues, central to this form of sociality that occasionally spanned over larger distances was the idea of belonging to an “imagined community” created by print capitalism.
 I take pop music broadcasts and their reception by female youth as a starting point to explore the new realms and forms of publicness created by new electronic media and their normative foundations (Waterman 1994; Barber 1997, 1999).

-- 6 For an interesting parallel, see Fabian’s discussion of the “intertextual” nature of diverse genres (...)
+- 6 For an interesting parallel, see Fabian’s discussion of the “intertextual” nature of diverse genre (...)

 10My approach differs from Habermas’s privileging of the political-critical, consensus-oriented dimensions of public debate 5.
 Even if the new publics created by local radio stations emerge around debate, the compelling force of these debates, and of the performances the stations broadcast, resides not in their critical-rational appeal, but in the “community of sentiment” they create (Appadurai 1990).
 My perspective also departs from Habermas’s focus on one broadcast technology.
 As I will show, audiences make sense of aural broadcasts by placing them in the larger field of media products, many of which are visual.
 Media consumption is thus predicated upon the “inter-medial” nature of most commercial culture products and on consumers’ combined reception of their various (mostly aural and visual) incarnations 6.

-- 7 Some singers whose performances are frequently broadcast on local radio stations are from the Manin (...)
+- 7 Some singers whose performances are frequently broadcast on local radio stations are from the Mani (...)

 - 9 The most prominent of these singers is Oumou Sangaré (Duran 1996).